 - Sourdough Discard Cinnamon Rolls freeze well so you can make a batch and then freeze to enjoy any time.

-- You can adapt this recipe to make these overnight cinnamon rolls so they're ready to bake first thing in the morning.
+- You can adapt this recipe to make overnight cinnamon rolls so they're ready to bake first thing in the morning.
 See the variations section below!

 - The raisins add a nice flavor punch, but you can also leave them out or substitute them for other things like crushed nuts.